conorbros/las-tools/README.md

 # Las-tools

 This is a personal project.
-The site is some web based tools to extend a user's experience with Last.fm and Spotify.
+The application is some web based tools to extend a user's experience with Last.fm and Spotify.
 There is features for porting a user's top songs from Last.fm to Spotify and creating a collage from a user's top albums on Last.fm.
 Some of the code I wrote in this project was ported to my other repo [go-rainbow-collage](https://github.com/conorbros/go-rainbow-collage).
-I started this project with the goal is being faster and more reliable than other websites offering this functionality and I managed to achieve that.
+I started this project with the goal of being faster and more reliable than other websites offering this functionality and I managed to achieve that.
 My application can generate bigger collages in under a quarter of the time that other sites take to do this.

 ## Running the project